Choosing a boar to breed to your sows or gilts. Breeding pigs.

 Pigs are typically considered market size at 250-270 pounds.

 One of the most common forms of performance data collected is Days to 250.
-Days to 250 is literally the amount of days that it took that pig to reach 250 pounds.
+Days to 250 is literally the number of days that it took that pig to reach 250 pounds.

 Now, if you think about it, the fewer the days it took that animal to reach 250 pounds, the better that animal converts feed into muscle tissue.